Quickstart

 2 The Data

-First, let’s load the libraries and create the data.
+Let’s load the libraries and the data.

 # Load the main package